kaltura/DeveloperPortalDocs/Article-Style-Structure-Guidelines.md

 ### Remember that your audience is developer-focused, therefore:

+Think about steps that will take your reader through actual scenarios breakdown with code reference examples that are complete and easy to follow.

 * Include code snippets where relevant
+* Create code recipes where possible (developer.kaltura.org)
-* Reference API end-points where applicable
+* Reference API end-points where applicable, and make sure to explain these API end-points and their respective request and response fields and formats
-* Reference github/bitbucket repos where applicable
+* Reference relevant github repositories where applicable
-* Clearly explain the required workflows to achieve an end-result
+* Clearly explain the required workflows, and ensure they achieve a final and complete end-result
+* When in doubt, assume that your reader will be a newbie and doesn't know much about the context, so link to relevant reading material and explain things properly

 ## How to contribute and help improve the documentation